 If you got your original mortgage at a time when your credit score was lower than it is today.
 Chances are the rate you received is much higher than what you will receive today with a much higher credit score.
 You will want to maximize your credit score before applying to refinance your home loan.
 Make sure you pay off your credit card balances.
 Having high credit card balances will significantly hurt your credit score.

-If you have a Government back loan such as, FHA, VA, 203k, or USDA loan you can use a streamline refinance even if you have bad credit.
-In fact a streamline refinance not only doesn’t require a check check, they don’t verify income either.
-The only qualifier for this type of mortgage refinance is that you have a Government backed loan and a streamline refinance will be beneficially to you.
+If you have a government home loan, you can use a streamlined refinance even if you have bad credit.
+In fact, a streamline refinance not only doesn’t require a check; they don’t verify income either.
+The only qualifier for this type of mortgage refinance is that you have a Government-backed loan.

 Are you ready to see if you can save money on your mortgage?